UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - Simpler onboarding for existing UniFi ecosystem customers

-Verdict: Choose Synology for application hosting, virtualization, iSCSI, or Windows PC imaging.
-Choose UniFi NAS for streamlined, license-free file storage and camera archiving inside an existing UniFi infrastructure.
+Verdict: Choose Synology for application hosting, virtualization, or Windows PC imaging.
+Choose UniFi NAS for streamlined, license-free file storage and backup within an existing UniFi ecosystem.

 UniFi Drive Software Platform